matthumphreys/top-cat/README.md

 ------------

 [This demo](http://s.metro.co.uk/dev/lab/) helps show how it works.
-The source lives in this project's html folder.
+The source lives in this project's demo folder.

 Java code
 ---------